Why Diabetics Need Vitamin B’s

 The information that I provide on my website is purely based on my own personal experience and subsequent research into the diabetes disease.
 It is not intended to take the place of medical advice,diagnosis and treatment.
 Care and investigation should always be sought from an appropriate health care provider.
 I am happy to discuss my own symptoms, diagnosis and history of my diabetes disease but want to stress that I am not medically trained in any way.
 All opinions on my website are my own.
 I have created this site as a way to share information and experiences.

-Vitamin B complex is vital for your good health no matter what but with diabetes it is even that more important.
+Vitamin B-12 and diabetes belong together because the vitamin is vital for your good health no matter what but with diabetes it is even that more important.
 Neuropathy is no fun and having the right amounts of B vitamins can make all the difference in the world.
 It is smart to eat healthy and get your vitamins from the food you eat.

 If you have any questions or comments, please feel free to leave them below and pass this on to others who may need help.
 I would appreciate it!
 Thank you for reading and have a happy and a healthy one!